zhizhen-kyle-luo/ProviderInsurer/experiments/results/snf_pulmonary_01_BUREAUCRATIC_audit.md

 {
   "authorization_status": "approved",
   "denial_reason": null,
-  "criteria_used": "Chest pain evaluation guidelines, ACC/AHA recommendations for initial workup of chest pain, and Medicare coverage policies for diagnostic testing.
-EKG is a recommended and appropriate first-line diagnostic tool to evaluate potential cardiac causes of chest pain, especially in the presence of risk factors such as tobacco use and hyperlipidemia.", "reviewer_type": "AI algorithm"
+  "criteria_used": "The diagnostic test aligns with clinical guidelines for the evaluation of congestive heart failure (CHF) exacerbation and cardiac dysfunction.
+Medicare coverage criteria for echocardiography, including CPT 93306, support its use to evaluate cardiac structure and function in patients with symptoms or signs suggestive of heart failure, such as worsening dyspnea, fluid overload, and suspected CHF exacerbation.
+Documentation provided is sufficient to establish medical necessity.", "reviewer_type": "AI algorithm"
 }
 ```